Step 1 – Learn

 Unanimity.
 Everyone completely agrees with the decision that’s being made and intends to support it.
 In most cases genuine unanimity is impossible to obtain, inefficient, and unnecessary.

 Consensus.
-When consensus is reached, all members have contributed something to the decision or at least feel they’ve had a fair chance to influence it.
-Those few members who don’t prefer the majority decision at least understand it and are fully prepared to support it.
+When consensus is reached, all members have contributed something to the decision or at least feel they have had a fair chance to influence it.
+Those few members who do not prefer the majority decision at least understand it and are fully prepared to support it.

 “It is amazing how much people can get done if they do not worry about who gets the credit.”